DerwenAI/kglab/docs/learn.md

 ### Technical Reference

->  Each type, class, and parameter in the library which is intended for public use gets listed and explained, with plenty of whitespace for readability.
+>  Each type, class, and parameter in the library which is intended for public use gets listed and explained, with plenty of whitespace for readability, which should be austere and to the point with one objective: **describe**.

 <img src="../assets/nouns/api.png" alt="API by Adnen Kadri from the Noun Project" />

   * [*Package Reference*](../ref/) generated from *apidocs* customized for improved readability, corrected type annotations, etc.
   * [*Dependencies*](../depend/) links to all required libraries, with caveats.
-  * [*Build Instructions*](..build/) for building from source (not necessary in most cases).
+  * [*Build Instructions*](../build/) for building from source (not necessary in most cases).

 See also <https://diataxis.fr/reference/>